MattiaIojica/LibraryManagementSystem/README.md

 ```

 ## DTOs
-- Each entity of type *EntityNameDto* contains all fields validations according to type
+- Each entity of type *EntityNameDto* contains all field validations according to type
 ```Java
 public class UserDto {